Task 04: Use variables

 Learn about variable types

 Variables let you save responses from your end-users to help guide the conversation (such as determining whether to provide different instructions for returns based on the purchase price of the item).
-And you can use them directly in the conversational response from the copilot (for example, “I can help you return your {Topic.ProductName}”).
+And you can use them directly in the conversational response from the agent (for example, “I can help you return your {Topic.ProductName}”).

 Different types of variables in Microsoft Copilot Studio include: